 So What’s The Deal With Hard Water And Our Scalps?

 Two years ago, I began my journey to going back to blonde (I was blonde in high school and swore I’d never go blonde again).
-At the time, I had jet-black hair so I knew if I went down this road, it would be a commitment.
-I knew my hair would likely have to be cut shorter and I knew there would be *some* damage.
+At the time, I had jet-black hair, so I knew that if I went down this road, it would be a commitment.
+I knew my hair would likely have to be cut shorter, and I knew there would be *some* damage.

 Alas, about a year into this long-winded hair transition, I started noticing my hair felt really dry and was constantly tangly.
 I felt like nothing I could do would make my hair soft.
 I tried OLAPLEX, warm oil treatments, and avocado hair masks, I even went to the hairdressers to do a more-profesh conditioning treatment.

-But at my next hair appointment with Johanna Summers from The Fawn Collective, a different possibility came to light.
-As she began to assess my hair, she asked: “Do you have hard water?”
-I had no idea wtf she was talking about.
+But at my hair appointment with Nicole Pidherny, Founder of Pomme Hair Salon, a different possibility came to light.
+As she began to assess my hair with this high-tech scalp magnifying machine, she asked: “Do you have hard water?”
+I had no idea wth she was talking about.
 I said, “What’s that??”

 What Is The “Clean Girl Aesthetic” Trend?